Paris Starz is a bearded queen that performs in Evansville, Indiana! Paris is a talented performer, with an amazing personality and attitude to match!

 Kealie: Indianapolis, okay and do you have like any drag siblings that are like supportive and like there to help you and helped you progress?

-Paris: Honestly no, no drag siblings, most of my progression came from my friends and just always watching them and like learning from them and asking them like “Oh girl what did you use to do that,” and things like that.
+Paris: Honestly no, no drag siblings.
+Most of my progression came from my friends and just always watching them and like just learning from them and asking them like “Oh girl what did you use to do that?” and different things like that.

 Kealie: Okay, so what has the Covid-19 pandemic meant for your life as a drag artist?